tikv/community/GOVERNANCE.md

 - Demonstrate a deep and comprehensive understanding of TiKV's architecture, technical goals, and directions
 - Actively engage with major TiKV feature proposals and implementations

 A new Maintainer must be nominated by an existing Maintainer.
 The nominating Maintainer will create a PR to update [TiKV Maintainers](https://github.com/tikv/tikv/blob/master/MAINTAINERS.md#the-tikv-maintainers).
-Upon consensus of incumbent Maintainers, the PR will be approved and the new Mainainer becomes active.
+Upon consensus of incumbent Maintainers, the PR will be approved and the new Maintainer becomes active.

 If a Maintainer is no longer interested or cannot perform the Maintainer duties listed above, they should volunteer to be moved to emeritus status.
 In extreme cases this can also occur by a vote of the maintainers per the [voting process](#decision-making-and-voting) below.